 - Make plans with family for contacting them in the event of a widespread disaster, such as a hurricane or earthquake.
 If phone service is affected, services like the American Red Cross can contact your family.
 Choose a point of contact for other family and friends to connect with and inform them of your safety.

 - Stash a bag with an extra blanket, a flashlight, batteries, a first aid kit, and a few days’ worth of nonperishable food and water in case of a power outage or weather-related emergency.
-Students in residence halls, please consult your Resident Advisor/Director.
+Students in residence halls, please consult your resident advisor or resident director.
 Visit Ready.gov for a list of recommended disaster preparedness supplies.

 - Consider taking a course in first aid or CPR.
 These courses are offered through DPS on a regular basis.